 The overhead crane needs several components to lift loads, including the hoist.
-The design and loading of these equipment correspond to the needs of the job.
+The design and loading of this equipment correspond to the needs of the job.

 A hoist is a machine composed of a system of pulleys that allow lifting a load exerting a force less than the weight to be moved.